RedditRecs

 Reddit Icon

-buttershdude • about 1 month ago
+buttershdude • 2 months ago

 I wouldn't really consider it to be a one machine to rule them all type of machine because it is non-adjustable other than the amounts of coffee and water you use.
 But there is a machine that I would consider to be that, and an excellent machine all-around: The Breville Precision.
 Totally configurable, and is Hoffman's daily driver, in fact.